Yandex Cloud

 • Getting a cluster log stream

-Managed Service for MySQL® allows you to get a cluster log snippet for the selected period and view logs in real time.
+Managed Service for MySQL® allows you to get a cluster log snippet for the selected period and to view logs in real time.

 Note